 The application enters the “national stage” when the patent application is filed in that country.
 In other words, filing the PCT application delays for eighteen months the due date for filing a patent application in a specific country (see figure above).
 Instead of having to decide after twelve months where to file, an inventor has thirty months (i.e., twelve plus an additional eighteen months) after filing of a U.S. patent application to decide in which countries or regions to seek patent protection.

 For startups, smaller companies, and solo inventors, I generally recommend a PCT application to preserve the ability of the inventor to file in multiple foreign countries.
 This ability and the flexibility to file in multiple countries may be a desirable option for future buyers or licensees of the invention.
-However, in my opinion, due to the substantial costs of filing in one or more countries, filing national-stage patent applications in individual countries would require good justification because of their high costs as discussed below.
+However, in my opinion, due to the substantial costs of filing in one or more countries, filing national-stage patent applications in individual countries would require a good reason because of their high costs as discussed below.

 Costs and consequences of pursuing worldwide patent protection

 Worldwide patent protection is more expensive than patent protection in the United States.
 One reason is the cost of annuities during the national stage.
 Many countries require the inventor to pay an annual fee, which ranges from $500 to $3,000, to maintain the pendency of the patent application in that country.
 The cost of multiple annuities adds up.
-Moreover, the annuity only maintains pendency of the foreign patent application.
+Moreover, the annuity only maintains the pendency of the foreign patent application.
 It does not grant any enforceable rights that the inventor can assert against third parties.
 Even after the foreign patent applications mature into patents, maintenance fees or annuities must still be paid to maintain the patent grant.

 Related article: Patent Costs

 Declining to pursue foreign patent protection not only avoids costs, but the U.S. patent application can remain confidential until it matures into a patent.
 Until recently, U.S. patent applications were not published until they matured into a patent, unlike other countries that published patent applications before they were granted.
 In 2000, the U.S. started to publish patent applications before they were granted to harmonize U.S. patent laws with the laws of many other countries.
 However, there is one exception to this rule.
-If, at the time of filing a non-provisional application, the inventor indicates that he or she does not intend to seek patent protection in foreign countries, the USPTO will not publish upon request the patent application before granting the patent.
+If at the time of filing a non-provisional application, the inventor indicates that he or she does not intend to seek patent protection in foreign countries, the USPTO will not publish upon request the patent application before granting the patent.
 If the inventor’s intent changes before the filing date in foreign countries, the non-publication request can be withdrawn and foreign filing can occur.

 The upside to keeping an unpublished U.S. patent application confidential is that competitors cannot find out whether the examiner at the USPTO is rejecting the application for patent.
 For example, if the inventor opts to keep the patent application confidential and the examination is not going well, a third party cannot know that the inventor is having difficulty in securing patent protection since the communication between the inventor and the examiner is not public.
-If a third party had access to this information, and if prosecution was not proceeding favorably for the inventor, the third party may feel emboldened to start competing in the marketplace.
+If a third party had access to this information, and if the prosecution was not proceeding favorably for the inventor, the third party may feel emboldened to start competing in the marketplace.

 The disadvantage of keeping a U.S. patent application confidential is that the patent owner cannot collect damages for infringement that occurred prior to the issue date of the mature patent.
 If the patent application is published, however, the inventor can conceivably collect on infringement that occurred since publication, provided the published claims remain substantially the same as the granted claims.
-This is not common, however, as most claims are amended during examination.
+This is not common, however, as most claims are amended during the examination.
 Although important to consider, these are not usually sufficient reasons to forgo confidentially in the U.S. application process.

-In sum, though it may be a good idea for some solo inventors and startups to preserve the ability to pursue worldwide patent protection, I do not generally recommend that they aggressively pursue worldwide patent protection in the national stage due to substantial costs and the uncertainty of making money in foreign markets.
+In sum, though it may be a good idea for some solo inventors and startups to preserve the ability to pursue worldwide patent protection, I do not generally recommend that they aggressively pursue worldwide patent protection on the national stage due to substantial costs and the uncertainty of making money in foreign markets.